quantumduck/bsm-sudoku/README.md

 ## Acceptance Criteria

 ### Level 1
 1. Single command: I had trouble figuring out the conventional way to build and run apps using npm. `npm install` will build the app, but `npm test` is required to run the tests.
-This could be fixed by adding a `build.sh` script
+This could be fixed by adding a `build.sh` script that calls both.
 2. Tests: I made a test to see that the generator produced a valid grid, which is the only exported function in the file.
 The test is not ideal, since it requires a helper function with some complicated logic.
 This code could be moved to another file with its own tests.
 There are currently no tests for the express app itself.
 3. Request: The API can be accessed using `curl http://localhost:8080/sudoku/board`
-4. Speed: The request is much faster than 500ms when run from localhost
+4. Speed: The request is much faster than 500ms when run from localhost.
 5. Validity: The algorithm checks the validity of each number as it is put into the array.
 6. Documentation: This file documents the steps to build and run the app.